 I’ll restate this because it’s crucial: don’t make or sign any statements after your injury.
 Refrain from talking to the property owners or managers about the incident, short of requesting medical attention.

 Following the accident, you should contact a premises liability lawyer as soon as possible.
 There are a few good reasons as to why.
 First, you’ll probably be contacted soon after the accident by a claims adjuster working for the insurance company that ensures the property where your injury happened.
 Do not talk to them without an attorney’s guidance.
 They don’t work for you.
 They work for the insurance company, which bears the financial burden of paying for your injuries.
 That’s why they’ll try to get you to settle as quickly as possible for as little as possible.

-The second reason is because your case may have to go to trial.
+The second reason is that your case may have to go to trial.
 You may not be comfortable with that, but it’s a reality, especially if you have costly medical bills to pay and you are put out of work for a while.
 A premises liability attorney can help you document everything, prepare your case, and protect your rights under the law.